Camille003/Weather-app/README.md

 Dark Sky api was used to produce the weather forecast Npm mpackages included express ,request and hbs as main dependencies and nodemon as development dependecy Thinking about further updates
+Updates might include creating profile and customizing for a list of cities and getting updates for specific period